Involution game with specialization strategy: Theoretical analysis

 \subsection{All agents making equal effort}

 For the scenario of all agents making equal effort, the payoff difference $\Delta \pi$ between the specialization strategy $\pi_S$ and the ordinary strategy $\pi_O$ in a single game is given by

 where $x=e^{E/(2\kappa_1)}$ and $x>1$ as $E/(2\kappa_1)>0$.
 In the approximation of the last step of the above equation, we have taken $n_{s_1}\approx n_{s_2}$.
-Besides, we have assumed that the agent adopts the specialization strategy $(E, 0)$, and the approximate result obtained in this case is consistent with the approximate result if the agent takes the specialization strategy $(0, E)$.
+Though we have assumed that the agent adopts the specialization strategy $(E, 0)$, the approximate result obtained in this case is consistent with the approximate result if the agent takes the specialization strategy $(0, E)$.

-As can be seen from the above formula, $\Delta \pi$ approaches 0 when $x$ approaches 1, and according to Eq.~\ref{eq_adj} the evolution results of the group strategy selection will fluctuate between the specialization strategy and the ordinary strategy, as shown in Fig.~\ref{fig_phen} and Fig.~\ref{fig_Ek}.
-As $x$ increases, $\Delta \pi$ will increase and the probability of choosing the specialization strategy increases and ultimately almost stabilize to 1, which is consistent with the simulation results in Fig.~\ref{fig_phen} and Fig.~\ref{fig_Ek}.
+As can be seen from the above formula, $\Delta \pi$ approaches 0 when $E/(2\kappa_1)$ is close to 0.
+According to Eq.~\ref{eq_adj}, the probability of agent $i$ adopting agent $j$'s strategy in the next time step is about $1/2$.
+In this case, the value of $F_S$ exhibits randomness, as the green line shown shown in Fig.~\ref{fig_phen}.
+When $E/(2\kappa_1)$ is significantly greater than 0, $\Delta \pi$ is significantly greater than 0 too.
+Also according to Eq.~\ref{eq_adj}, when agent $i$ adopts the specialization strategy and agent $j$ adopts the ordinary strategy, the probability of agent $i$ transitioning to the ordinary strategy is less than $1/2$; when agent $i$'s strategy is the ordinary strategy and agent $j$'s strategy is the specialization strategy, the probability of agent $i$ transforming into the specialization strategy is greater than $1/2$.
+Reflected in the overall evolution of the model, $F_S$ has a tendency to evolve into 1, as the black, orange, blue, brown and red lines shown in Fig.~\ref{fig_phen}.